(480) 409-7703 Contact

 Procedure

-Before the procedure, your Gilbert celiac plexus blocks provider will discuss your medication schedule with you, as you may be asked to stop taking blood thinners or immunosuppressant medication to reduce your risk of injections or complications.
+Before the procedure, your Arizona celiac plexus blocks provider will discuss your medication schedule with you, as you may be asked to stop taking blood thinners or immunosuppressant medication to reduce your risk of infections or complications.

 During the procedure, you’ll be asked to lie on your stomach, and the medical professional administering the nerve block will inject a local anesthetic to numb your skin.
 Using x-ray guidance, they will guide the needle to the targeted vertebral body and inject a contrast dye.
 This allows the medical professional to confirm they’re injecting the medication into the right place.
 Then, they will inject the medication into the nerve plexus before removing the needles and applying a bandage to the injection site.